xiaoyeye/CCST/README.md

 (5) all_genes.txt saves names of all genes. length=12903

+## 2.3 Run CCST

-2.3 Run 'CCST_merfish.py' for node clustering and differential expressed gene extracting.
+Run 'CCST_merfish.py' for node clustering and differential expressed gene extracting.
 The meaning of each argument is listed below.

 --lambda_I: the value of hyperparameter lambda, which should be within [0,1].